FXschwartz/okcoders-frontend-2018/module-1/week-1/homework.md

 - Don't be afraid to play around with some css and experiment with new html tags.
 - Finally, if you need help, reach out to me!
 That's why I'm here.

+## Day 2 - Wednesday 9/25

+We are going to be building at least 1 page for a user to get more information about an animal.
+You should link one of the animals in your list to go to this page to display more info about him/her

+### Setup
+Create a new folder called `adoptable-animals`, this is where this weeks homework will live.
+Create a new file inside of `adoptable-animals` called `animal-detail.html`

+### Layout

+The overall layout of this page is up to you.
+Only things that are required are that you display the animals name, age, adoption cost, birthdate, and a list of shots/vaccines given.

+All of these (except shots/vaccines) should be displayed using input fields with a specific input type.
+- name: text
+- age: number
+- adoption cost: number
+- birthdate: date

+The shots/vaccines list can be shown just as a normal list

+### Bonus
+- Make the 'age' and 'adoption cost' number fields so they cannot go below 1

 ### Once You Are Done
 Next week I will have a better way for you to send me your completed assignments but for now after you are done with each one send the `adoption-website` folder to me in a private slack message.